-We set out to do better for SRI investors.
-You should not have to choose between holding an SRI portfolio and following a low-cost, diversified investment strategy with tax optimization in order to make sure your investments reflect your personal values.
+We set out to do better for SRI investors who should not have to choose between holding an SRI portfolio and following a low-cost, diversified investment strategy (with tax optimization, where applicable) in order to make sure their investments reflect their personal values.

 The Betterment SRI portfolio strategy is designed to achieve this balance.
 We allow socially conscious investors to express that preference in their portfolios without sacrificing the aspects of Betterment’s advice that protect their returns the most: proper diversification, tax optimization, and cost control.

 What Is Betterment’s Approach To SRI?

 While SRI has been around for decades, especially for institutions like churches and labor unions, the SRI funds available to individual investors have only emerged in the last 20 to 30 years.
 And most of these SRI products have been actively-managed mutual funds with high fees.
 Only recently have lower cost options, like ETFs for SRI, emerged in the market.